francisek/php-band/README.md

 php-band will use first *./config/configure-php.sh* for any version.
 Then if major version is 5, *./config/5/configure-php.sh* overrides the previous configuration.
-Then if major version is 5 and minor version is 6, *.config/5/6/configure-php.sh* overrides the previous configuration.
+Then if major version is 5 and minor version is 6, *.config/5/6/configure-php.sh* definitions will overrides the previous configuration.
 And so on ...

 ## What you can do